 Depending on the circumstances surrounding the dog bite, the bitten individual may be entitled to compensation for medical bills, pain and suffering, lost wages and, sometimes, punitive damages.

-There are three kinds of laws used to establish liability in cases of dog bites: common law ("the one-bite rule"), a dog-bite statute, or tort law based on a theory of negligence.
+There are three kinds of laws used to establish liability in cases of dog bites:

 There are three main types of liability when it comes to dog bites: